cindykandie/leaderboardAPI/README.md

 <!-- FUTURE FEATURES -->

 ## 🤝 Future Features <a name="future-features"></a>
-- Activate the refresh button
-- Allow updation of the board
+- Allow multiple endpoints for users and admins

 <p align="right">(<a href="#readme-top">back to top</a>)</p>